neilotoole/gohdoc/README.md

 godoc in the browser, starting a godoc http server if necessary.
 You can  specify absolute and relative paths, or full or partial package names, e.g. `gohdoc fmt` or `gohdoc encoding/jso`.
 Fragments are preserved, so`gohdoc fmt#Println` will work.
-Use `gohdoc -search` or `gohdoc -list` interrogate the set of packages on the godoc server.
+Use `gohdoc -search` or `gohdoc -list` to interrogate the set of packages on the godoc server.

 ## Install

-`gohdoc` is installed in the usual fashion:
+`gohdoc` is installed in the usual Go fashion:

 ```bash